pierrehogenhaug/pierrehogenhaug.github.io/_posts/2023-03-26-welcome-to-ourPage.markdown

 ## A Data-Driven Exploration
 This narrative story examines the criminal records for San Francisco from 2003 to the middle of 2018.
 The dataset was obtained from the Public Safety section of [https://datasf.org/opendata/](https://datasf.org/opendata/).
 The prostitution trend is one of the crimes that this article is going to focus on.
 Prostitution has seen one of the biggest drop-in crime rates in San Francisco.
-Between 2003 and 2015, the number of crimes dropped from about 2,000 per year to less than 500, as seen in the graph below.
+Between 2003 and 2015, the number of crimes dropped from about 2,000 per year to less than 500, as seen in the **figure 1** below.

 <figure>
   <img src="/assets/images/welcome/timeseries.png" alt="Prostitution Crimes in San Francisco from 2003-2017">